phillbush/phillbush/README.md

 philology.
 He is not related to [Ayrton Senna](https://en.wikipedia.org/wiki/Ayrton_Senna).

-This repository contains personal projects.
+These repositories contain personal projects.
 Most large projects are written in C; small projects and scripts are mostly written in POSIX Shell or AWK.